catamphetamine/webpack-isomorphic-tools/README.md

 This probably means that in some asset module source there's a `require()` call to some file extension that isn't specified in

+### TypeError: require.context is not a function

+You should enable `require_context: true` flag in your `webpack-isomorphic-tools` configuration file.
+The reason is that the support for `require.context()` [is hacky at the moment](https://github.com/halt-hammerzeit/webpack-isomorphic-tools/issues/48#issuecomment-182878437).
+It works and does its thing but the solution is not elegant enough if you know what I mean.

+Support for `require.context()` is in alpha stage.
+If you encounter any bugs report them in the issues.

 ## References

 Initially based on the code from [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example) by Erik Rasmussen